Your Guide to Parc Monceau Paris

 Quick Guide and FAQs about Parc Monceau

-- How to get to Parc Monceau?
-The park is located on metro line 2 and can be accessed by the subway station Monceau and Courcelles.
+The park is located on metro line 2 and can be accessed by the subway stations Monceau and Courcelles.
 It is also within walking distance from Malesherbes on metro line 3.
-(Need help with the metro in Paris?
-I have a guide for you!)
+Monceau station sits right at the main gates, so it is the handiest entrance.

 How about you?
 Have you been to Parc Monceau?
 Do share!